Yellow Canary (film): Production

 Although never identified as Unity Mitford, the central character played by Neagle has some obvious similarities to the pro-Nazi British dilettante who had a great deal of notoriety in pre-war times.
-In production during 1943, while the United Kingdom was still fearful of Nazi spies, Yellow Canary was obviously made as wartime propaganda, with the aim not only of keeping up morale but also of warning the British public to be on their guard.
+In production during 1943, while the United Kingdom was still fearful of Nazi spies, Yellow Canary was obviously made as wartime propaganda, with the aim to keep up morale and also warn the British public to be on their guard.

-Yellow Canary co-stars Richard Greene and Margaret Rutherford went on to further success in other films.
-Rutherford was especially adept at scene-stealing in the film.
-Greene was in the armed forces at this time, and had interrupted his successful acting career to serve in the Second World War in the 27th Lancers, where he distinguished himself.
+Co-stars Richard Greene and Margaret Rutherford both went on to further success and Rutherford was especially adept at scene-stealing in Yellow Canary.
+Greene was in the armed forces at this time and had interrupted his successful acting career to serve in the Second World War in the 27th Lancers, where he distinguished himself.
 After three months, he went to Sandhurst and was commissioned.
 He was promoted to captain in the 27th Lancers in May 1944.
 He was relieved from duty in 1942 to appear in the British propaganda films Flying Fortress and Unpublished Story.
 In 1943, Greene appeared in Yellow Canary while on furlough.

 Although set aboard a ship in the early scenes, the majority of the principal photography for Yellow Canary took place at the massive lots at Denham Film Studios (D&P Studios), located near the village of Denham, Buckinghamshire.
 All of the location sequences of Halifax were strictly "B" roll, but did provide a realistic, "atmospheric" look at wartime conditions in the busy Canadian military and civilian port.

 After production had wrapped, Neagle and Wilcox made their professional relationship a personal one as well when they married on 9 August 1943.

 Reception

-Although the leading actors in Yellow Canary were well received by critics, the convoluted storyline was considered implausible when reviewed by The New York Times.
-More recent reviews were more favourable, commenting on the production values and acting as "better-than-average."
+The leading actors in Yellow Canary were well received by critics.
+The New York Times reviewer (T.M.P.) found the storyline convoluted, concluding: "The Yellow Canary" lacks the plausibility necessary for drama, as it does the tension required by a good action picture.“ A 2006 review—the only one on Rotten Tomatoes—is more favourable, calling it “ A better-than-average wartime melodrama.,” and commenting on the production values and acting as "better-than-average."